kinsumliu/CSE-537-AI/README.md

 - [x] a2: Informed Search
 - [ ] a3: Adversarial Search
 - [x] a4: Constraint Satisfaction Problem
-- [ ] a5: Knowledge Representation
+- [x] a5-8: Knowledge Representation

 ##Description of the problems
 a1: Linear Sliding Puzzle